Core-Digital-Studio/Core-Digital-Studio.github.io/_posts/2025-10-20-ai-chatbots-whats-real-whats-snake-oil.md

 ---
 layout: post
-title: "AI Chatbots — What’s Real, What’s Snake Oil, and How to Protect Your Company"
+title: "AI Chatbots: What’s Real, What’s Snake Oil, and How to Protect Your Company"
 description: "Clear, operator-blunt guidance on when AI actually belongs in your workflow."
 ---